 Encourage social mixing to the maximum extent possible, which will tend to alleviate the newcomers' collective tendency to want to organize to move the riff raff out of the way.
 After all, when we really get to know someone, we tend to find something in them to appreciate.

-5. Look to your city government to provide incentive zoning, in which developers are given the opportunity to build more housing units in return for keeping a certain number of units affordable.
+6. Look to your city government to provide incentive zoning, in which developers are given the opportunity to build more housing units in return for keeping a certain number of units affordable.

-6. Understand and recognize that you may need to accept greater density in the neighborhood in order to preserve the current mix of income levels.
+8. Understand and recognize that you may need to accept greater density in the neighborhood in order to preserve the current mix of income levels.
 If there aren't many housing vacancies or vacant lots, you'll have to deal with the gentrification and displacement if you can't bring yourselves to accept more density.

 In many places, density would bring benefits, such as having enough of a market to attract a particular retailer within walking distance, rather than problems.
-However, there is such a thing as living too close to your neighbors if people aren't used to crowded conditions.
+For more on a minor trend toward welcoming higher-density housing, see our YIMBY (Yes In My Back Yard) page.